Senpai-Sama7/Olympus-AI/README.md

-# Olympus AI
+# Olympus AI — Private AI Assistant (Easy Guide)

-Local-first, secure, and extensible AI agent platform.
-Olympus AI provides a Codex-like developer experience, a CLI-like toolbelt, and an agentic execution loop with explicit consent and observability.
+Olympus AI is a private assistant that runs on your computer.
+It understands plain English, proposes a plan, asks for permission when needed, and does the work locally (no cloud by default).

-See also: [ARCHITECTURE.md](ARCHITECTURE.md) for diagrams and internals.
+This guide is written for everyone — you don’t need to be a developer to try it.

 ## Features